 Speak to Perth’s Leading Assault Lawyers

 The criminal law in Western Australia creates an array of offences involving violence or the use of force.
 Due to the variety of offences created by legislation such as the Criminal Code, it can difficult to fully or correctly understand when the use of force is lawful and when it is unlawful.
-Often, it takes an experienced criminal lawyer to give clear and accurate legal advice about what is lawful and what isn’t.
+Often, it takes an experienced assault lawyer to give clear and accurate legal advice about what is lawful and what isn’t.

 Over the years, various new offences have been created to capture and criminalise different forms of behaviour.
 Here are a few examples: